Creating and Managing Workflows

 You can add variables inline to any field that uses a string input.
 For example, you can add an inline variable to the Send Email step to include the user's username in the email, or add an account name to the body of the HTTP Request step.

-A syntax error in one inline variable, such as a missing bracket or including more than one variable in a single set of brackets, causes all inline variables in the field to render as plain text at runtime.
+A syntax error in one inline variable, such as a missing bracket or including more than one variable in a single set of brackets, causes that specific inline variable to render as an empty string at runtime.
+All other variable will resolve correctly.

 When using a variable that comes from the same step you're working in, it's not necessary to include the step name.